I suppose, by one definition, the answer to that question would have to be yes.

 Recently, two of the horrible decisions from GM’s not-so-distant past threatened déjà vu.
 Detroit newspapers and radio have been up in arms that GM may:

-- Partner with Fiat again, after just a very few years ago losing between two and three billion dollars.
+- Partner with Fiat again, after just a few years ago losing between two and three billion dollars.

 Those kinds of things happened with regularity around declining GM.
 Bad decisions on top of crazy ones.